dart-lang/site-www/src/tools/pub/dependencies.md

 [commit]: http://www.kernel.org/pub/software/scm/git/docs/user-manual.html#naming-commits

-Pub assumes that the package is in the root of the git repository.  if this is not true, the path may be specified with the `path` argument:
+Pub assumes that the package is in the root of the Git repository.
+To specify a different location in the repo use the `path` argument:

 {% prettify yaml %}
 dependencies: